goodudetheboy/autoquiz/README.md

     I might want to restrict the quiz question to be more abstract and focus more on concepts.
 Maybe I can give another settings for the users to tweak their own questions.

+- It might also be a good idea to have one batch be focused on concepts and one batch be focused on examples.
+That way we have the best of both worlds.

+- One optimization technique I think up of while shitting: Instead of separating context in between generation of sections, maybe we should also add a compounding summary after each of generation.
+For example, let's say we generate quiz for 10 sections.
+Instead of prompting to generate only the questions for section 1, we can also prompt to generate a quick overview of the section, which we can also add to generating questions for section 2.
+The cycle repeats.

 ## API Documentation